Gyakobo/Singly-Linked-List/README.md

 ## Methodology

-Needless to say, each link in this singly linked list is going to be represented by a node:
+Needless to say, each link in this singly linked list is going to be represented by a node, followed by the `class SinglyLinkedList` or `struct List` implementation:

 C code
 ```c